Craving for a glass of chilled pomegranate juice?

 These are the most common variety.

-Wonderful pomegranates have red skin and red seeds and are super big.
+Wonderful pomegranates feature vibrant red skin and ruby red seeds and are impressively large.

 Parfianka Pomegranate